Willimantic, Connecticut: Transportation

 Willimantic is served by several state routes: Route 14, Route 32, Route 66, Route 195, and Route 289.
 It is additionally served by the Willimantic Bypass (US 6), a controlled-access highway.
 Notably, the only connections to the outside world are via surface roads, as the Willimantic Bypass is only divided between its two intersections with Route 66.
-In the 1960s, Interstate 384 was intended to connect Willimantic to Hartford in the west and Providence in the East, but the plan was eventually abandoned.
+In the 1960s, Interstate 84 was intended to connect Willimantic to Hartford in the west and Providence in the east, but the plan was eventually abandoned.
+Though the city was a major rail hub, Interstate 84 only skirted the area between 1970 and 1983, until plans to continue the highway eastward were scrapped by 1984, after which time U.S. 6 was moved to the Willimatic Bypass.

 Public transportation in Willimantic is provided by the Windham Region Transit District, which provides two in-town routes, and three intercity routes to Norwich, Danielson and Storrs.
 Historically, Willimantic was also served by intercity trolley service: from 1903 to 1936, a line ran southeast to Norwich, and from 1909 to 1926, another ran northwest to Coventry.
 Both lines ended at the downtown railroad yard, but did not physically connect, as they did not cross the tracks.

 In the 19th century, three active rail lines passed through Willimantic: the Central Vermont Railway in 1849, running from New London in the south northward to Vermont, the Hartford, Providence and Fishkill Railroad (later purchased by the New York, New Haven and Hartford Railroad) in 1849, running east-to-west, and finally a line of the New York and New England Railroad, running from Boston in the northeast towards New York via Middletown and New Haven in the southwest, in 1872, which also was acquired by the New York, New Haven and Hartford Railroad.
 Willimantic was one of only a handful of stops between Boston and New York on the high-speed "White Train" of the 1890s.
 At its peak, the passenger rail system ran forty trains a day through Willimantic.
 The NH operated the Nutmeg and several unnamed local trains on an east–west route from Waterbury, through Hartford and Willimantic, and on east to Boston.
 These rail services ended in 1955 after a bridge was flooded out by Hurricane Diane.

-Currently no active passenger rail service stops at Willimantic, though formerly Amtrak's Montrealer stopped at the city from 1991 to 1995.
+Currently no active passenger rail service stops at Willimantic station, though formerly Amtrak's Montrealer stopped at the city from 1991 to 1995.

 Windham Airport (IJD), a nearby general aviation airport, is the only airport that directly serves the CDP.
 Bradley International Airport (BDL) in Windsor Locks is the closest commercial airport.